On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Inverse problem

-where $H^{\pm}(t)$ is the values of $H(t)$ on the upper/lower sides of the branching cut.
-So, when an analytical expression for function $H(t)$ is known finding the solution or proving that it does not exist is a trivial task.
+where $H^{\pm}(t)$ are the values of $H(t)$ on the upper/lower sides of the cut.

-However if we have only a numerical representation of $u(x,0)$ in a finite interval of $x\in[0,x_0]$, we will need to solve equation (\ref{2k}) numerically.
-Thus the real world problems are much more complicated: a numerical solution of (\ref{2k}) may not be unique or it may exist even when the general theory tells us otherwise.
+However if only a numerical representation of $u(x,0)$ in a finite interval of $x\in[0,x_0]$ is known, we have to solve equation (\ref{2k}) numerically.
+This means that real world problems are much more complicated: a numerical solution of (\ref{2k}) may not be unique or it may exist even when the general theory tells us that it should not.